microsoft/hlsl-specs/proposals/0014-wave-size-range.md

  attribute.
 * If the preferred wave size value indicated by the third parameter of `WaveSize` is not in the range specified by the first two parameters.
-* If multiple `WaveSize` attributes are applied to the same entry point, regardless of what overload they are, the existing error indicating an attribute conflict is produced.
+* If multiple `WaveSize` attributes are applied to the same entry point with different numbers or values of parameters, the existing error indicating an attribute conflict is produced.
 * If more than three or fewer than one parameter is applied to `WaveSize`.
 * If negative values are provided for any of the `WaveSize` parameters.
 * If float values are provided for any of the `WaveSize` parameters.